Baculoviridae: Baculovirus lifecycle

 While BV is produced in the late phase, the ODV form is produced in the very late phase, acquiring the envelope from host cell nucleus and embedded in the matrix of occlusion body protein.
 These occlusion bodies are released when cells lyse to further spread baculovirus infection to next host.
 The extensive lysis of cells frequently causes the host insect to literally disintegrate, thus the reason for the historic name "wilting disease".
 The complete ODV-polyhedrin particles are resistant to heat and light inactivation, whereas the naked BV virion is more sensitive to environment.

 When infecting a caterpillar, the advanced stages of infection cause the host to feed without resting, and then to climb to the higher parts of trees, including exposed places they would normally avoid due to the risk of predators.
-This is an advantage for the virus if (when the host dissolves) it can drip down onto leaves, which will be consumed by new hosts.
+This is an advantage for the virus since (when the host dissolves) it can drip down onto leaves, which will be consumed by new hosts.